stevenaubertin/guid/README.md

 This is a minimal [Electron](electron.atom.io) application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.

-The application was build using [Materialize](http://materializecss.com/).
+The application was design using [Materialize](http://materializecss.com/).

 ## To Use